-A CW-complex is a nice topological space which is or can be built up inductively, by a process of attaching -dimensional disks along their boundary spheres for all : a cell complex built from the basic topological cells .
+A CW-complex is a nice topological space which is or can be built up inductively, by a process of attaching n-disks along their boundary (n-1)-spehres for all : a cell complex built from the basic topological cells .

 Being, therefore, essentially combinatorial objects, CW complexes are the principal objects of interest in algebraic topology; in fact, most spaces of interest to algebraic topologists are homotopy equivalent to CW-complexes.
 Notably the geometric realization of every simplicial set, hence also of every groupoid, 2-groupoid, etc., is a CW complex.

-Also, CW complexes are the cofibrant objects in the standard model structure on topological spaces.
-This means in particular that every (Hausdorff) topological space is weakly homotopy equivalent to a CW-complex (but need not be strongly homotopy equivalent to one).
+Also, CW complexes are the cofibrant objects in the classical model structure on topological spaces.
+This means in particular that every topological space is weakly homotopy equivalent to a CW-complex (but need not be strongly homotopy equivalent to one).
+See also at CW-approximation.
 Since every topological space is a fibrant object in this model category structure, this means that the full subcategory of Top on the CW-complexes is a category of “homotopically very good representatives” of homotopy types.
 See at homotopy theory and homotopy hypothesis for more on this.